 Security protocol as established by the Transportation Security Administration (TSA) allows only ticketed passengers through the security checkpoint.
 Therefore, media are not permitted access past security checkpoints and not allowed to videotape or photograph checkpoint operations without the express permission of the TSA.

-Reporting Live at Port Columbus
+Reporting Live at John Glenn International

 Media are welcome to conduct live broadcasts within the terminal in the recessed area across from the south bank of ticket counters.
 This location provides an area to store video equipment while not in use and provides an excellent visual backdrop for the reporters as they conduct their live shots.
 Live shots are limited to this area so as to not impede the operations of the airport, airlines or tenants.
 Any cabling run to this location must be against the walls and taped down to minimize hazards.
 Various locations outside the terminal and on airport property are available for live shots, including the top of the parking garage.